-The Set Point is a constant block.
-It specifies the temperature that must be maintained indoors.
+Set Point is a Constant block that specifies the temperature that must be maintained indoors.
 By default, it is 70 ºF.
 Temperatures are given in ºF.
 The model converts the temperature to ºC.

-The Cost Calculator is a Gain block.
-Cost Calculator integrates the heat flow over time and multiplies it by the energy cost.
-The cost of heating The model plots the heating cost in the PlotResults scope.
+Cost Calculator is a Gain block that integrates the heat flow over time and multiplies it by the energy cost.
+The model plots the heating cost in the

 Model the Environment

-According to this model, it would cost about $30 to heat the house for two days.
+According to this model, heating the house for two days would cost about $30.
 Try varying the parameters and observe the system response.

 You can modify this model to include an air conditioner.
 You can implement the air conditioner as a modified heater.
-To do this, add parameters like the following to sldemo_househeat_data.m.
+To do this, add parameters such as the following to

 Cold air output